LINWEN607/congregate/runbooks/migrations-to-dot-com.md

     For example:

     @leopardm: PSE conducting the migration
-    @lyle: Support Manager with Rails Console access
     @pharrison: Security Manager in the loop in case anything goes wrong
-    @dawsmith: SRE aware of the migration working during the migration period -->
+    @gitlab-com/gl-infra/managers: Infra managers that are aware of the migration and assigning the SRE during the migration period
+    @lyle: Support Manager with Rails Console access -->

 ## Groups to migrate